-In the quarter ending December 31, 2008, we began selling Microcyn into the podiatry market in the United States.
-In the second quarter of 2009, we expanded this sales effort to include wound care centers, hospitals, nursing homes, urgent care clinics and home healthcare.
+In the quarter ending December 31, 2008, our initial sales were in the podiatry market in the United States.
+In the second quarter of 2009, we expanded our sales effort to include wound care centers, hospitals, nursing homes, urgent care clinics and home healthcare, utilizing a contract sales organization.
+We continue to seek opportunities to expand the applicability of our products.
+Our products are purchased by, among others, hospitals, physicians, nurses, and other healthcare practitioners who are the primary caregivers to patients being treated for acute or chronic wounds or undergoing surgical procedures as well as to dermatologists for treatment of various skin afflictions.